hydephp/develop/docs/digging-deeper/advanced-customization.md

 Note that this change will affect both the source and output directories.
 For example, if you set the value to 'assets', all files from 'assets' will be copied to '_site/assets'.
 If the setting starts with an underscore, that will be removed from the output directory.

+>info Note that you will likely need to manually update `webpack.mix.js` so Laravel Mix can compile the assets correctly.

 ## Customizing the output directory ⚠

 >danger Hyde deletes all files in the output directory before compiling the site.
 Don't set this path to a directory that contains important files!